 Although we try and be as clear as we can in our communications to you, when you arrive at the University, there might be some things that you don't understand and some new lingo to learn.
 This jargon buster may help you.

-Enrolment - before you officially become a University of South Wales student, you need to enrol.
+- Enrolment - before you officially become a University of South Wales student, you need to enrol.
 Most students will be able to enrol online (from this website, once you have received an email from us), although international students will need to enrol in person.
 When you get here, you will receive your Student ID card during your 'Meet the Course Leader’ session.

 Building names can be confusing (especially at Treforest).
 You might want to familiarise yourself with maps of campus and use our find a room service.
 You might hear of buildings being referred to as their initial, rather than their actual building name.
 For example, you might hear the Brecon Building being referred to as 'B block.'

-The University of South Wales is spread over 3 main campuses.
+The University of South Wales is spread over three main campuses.

 Faculty - the University has four faculties, which is a way for us to group our courses.
 Each faculty has a dean, who manages the faculty.
 Faculties are made up of schools, which are smaller groupings of courses.

 - FBS - Faculty of Business and Society - based in our Pontypridd, Cardiff and Newport campuses.

 - CES - Faculty of Computing, Engineering and Science.
 Based in our Pontypridd and Newport campuses.